Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Main Results. Identifiability of the Cost Matrix

 \begin{remark}[Simpler sufficient condition] By dropping the inequalities in the system \eqref{eq:system_only_total} given in \autoref{thm:ident_only_total}, we get a sufficient condition for identifiability that is easier to check as it only involves linear equations.
 Namely, $c$ is identifiable in $\R^{N \times M}$ if for all possible combinations of potentially optimal $u^{(k)} \in \EP(\mu^{(k)}, \nu^{(k)})$, $k \in \idn{K}$, the system

 is either inconsistent or the solution is unique and independent of the choice.
-Note that here it is crucial that we assume that the underlying cost matrix $c$ exists, as the above system (in contrast to the one in \autoref{thm:ident_only_total}) does not ensure consistency, see also \autoref{ex:incons_c_lin_eq}. \end{remark}
+Note that here it is crucial that we assume that the underlying cost matrix $c$ exists, as the above system (in contrast to the one in \autoref{thm:ident_only_total}) does not ensure consistency, see also \autoref{ex:incons_c_lin_eq}.
+Finally, this simpler condition decreases the computational complexity (in comparison to \autoref{rem:comp_complexity_total}) to $V$ Gaussian eliminations in $\bigO( [NM]^2 K)$ time. \end{remark}

 We now give an example where \autoref{thm:ident_only_total} provides identifiability but not the conditions given in \autoref{rem:ident_only_total_eq}.

 \begin{example} Suppose that for $N = M = 2$ we observe the following OT information consisting of $K = 4$ pairs of marginals and corresponding total costs